 Over the course of the past few years hiking has gone from an occasional hobby to one of my biggest passions.
 I regularly head off on trips that are purely focused on lacing up my boots and getting out in nature.
 One thing’s for sure, spending weeks consecutively hiking day after day through varying conditions has definitely allowed me to determine my preferred hiking kit choices.

 Below you will find a list of the basics I use pretty much every time I head out for a day hike.
 These items have been tried and tested over multiple years, trips and trails and have withstood the test of time so I feel comfortable recommending them to you!
+Scroll below to find what to wear on a day hike:

 Before we hop in, if you’re brand new to hiking then please do check out my Beginner’s Guide to Hiking!